drengskapur/lawforge-courtlistener-types/README.md

 npm run generate-openapi
 ```

-The generated OpenAPI specification in `tools/openapi/` is used to ensure type definitions match the actual API responses.
+The generated OpenAPI specification in `tools/openapi/` (e.g., `courtlistener-v4.3.0.openapi.json`) is used to ensure type definitions match the actual API responses.

 # Contributing